-By April 2008 the process was in full swing.
+By April 2008 the process to donate Ryan Camp to the park was quickly and fully progressing between Rio Tinto and the NPS.
 In a meeting between Rio Tinto and the NPS, representatives from Rio Tinto compared the Ryan Camp donation to Death Valley National Park to that of the donation of the historic mining town of Kennecott to the Wrangell – St. Elias National Park and Preserve in Alaska.

 Judith Brown, Director of Government Affairs for Rio Tinto Minerals, was coordinating the effort to donate Ryan Camp to the park.
 Brown supplied draft language authorizing the change in the park boundaries which would have allowed the park to accept the donation.
 She also conducted an introductory meeting with Senator Feinstein’s (D-CA) Natural Resource Counsel, John Watts, in Washington D.C. in regards to Congressional authorization.
 Brown also discussed how to best conduct the Phase I Environmental Assessment of the property.